erikmoberg/knockoffjs-site/readme.md

 KnockoffJS was implemented with three values in mind: Embrace, Extend, and Extinguish.

 ## Embrace
 Built completely on web standards, such as web components, to ensure future compatibility.
+Mostly.

 ## Extend
-Adds features such reactivity and client-side routing and lets you focus on what matters: Great code.
+Adds features such reactivity and client-side routing and lets you focus on what matters: Messy business code.

 ## Extinguish
 Superior to other popular frameworks in any conceivable way; start using it now or be left in the dust.